Health Care Guide Information

 What are the Risk Factors for Thyroid Cancer?

-The exact cause of thyroid cancer is unknown but the following may be some risk factors.
+The exact cause of thyroid cancer is unknown, but the following may be some risk factors.

 Family History: People with a family history are at higher risk of developing thyroid cancer.

-After Thyroid Cancer Treatment: once the patient is free from disease the following measures must be taken;
+After Thyroid Cancer Treatment: once the patient is free from disease, the following measures must be taken;

-Proper follow-ups with your physician: Being a thyroid cancer survivor it is very important to make follow-ups with your concerned doctor.
+Proper follow-ups with your physician: Being a thyroid cancer survivor, it is very important to make follow-ups with your concerned doctor.

 TSH and Thyroglobulin Levels after Thyroidectomy:

-The patient will be regularly tested for Thyroid stimulating hormone and thyroglobulin.
-After complete thyroidectomy, there will be very low levels of thyroglobulin in the blood.
-If the levels are high in blood this indicates that cancer is coming back For which the patient will be again followed through a whole body scan usually called a PET scan.
-The patient will be on a thyroxin tablet to replace the function of the thyroid so its dose will be adjusted also by doing TSH levels.
+If the levels are high in the blood, this indicates that cancer is coming back, for which the patient will be followed again through a whole body scan, usually called a PET scan.
+The patient will be on a thyroxin tablet to replace the function of the thyroid, so its dose will also be adjusted by measuring TSH levels.

 Share this: